 As part of the NXT Residency, the 5 selected artists will attend a 3-month training programme called MAKE YOURSELF AN EXPERT HUB together with selected local artists.

 MAKE YOURSELF AN EXPERT HUB is a programme of the Academy of Fine Arts Vienna and the Centre For Knowledge Transfer, a trans-disciplinary and inter-university project that aims to strengthen the entrepreneurial skills of artists.

 In 2017 the theme of the MAKE YOURSELF AN EXPERT HUB will be GO INTERNATIONAL.

 The GO INTERNATIONAL programme consists of 3 intensive courses (1 to 2 days each), accompanied with handover tasks between coaching blocks.
-Professional trainers and coaches will work in group- and individual-trainings with the artists to improve their readiness for internationalization.
+Professional trainers and coaches will work in group- and individual trainings with the artists to improve their readiness for internationalisation.

 Based on transferable skills and tools, the artists will be training in:

-The selected artists will have the opportunity to immerse themselves into a variety of artistic and cultural fields in Vienna and experience the day-to-day challenges of working and living abroad.
+The selected artists will have the opportunity to immerse themselves in a variety of artistic and cultural fields in Vienna and experience the day-to-day challenges of working and living abroad.